The Easy Way to Cancel USAA Insurance

 Use DoNotPay to Cancel USAA Insurance in a Few Minutes

 DoNotPay’s app makes canceling any service a breeze.
 It’s straightforward to use and doesn’t require more than a few minutes of your time.
-To start using the service, you should open the app in your web browser or find it in the iOS app store if you use an Apple device.
+To start using the service, you should open the app in your web browser.
 To cancel the service, what you have to do is:

 - Log in to the app